TechnicalPursuit/TIBET/doc/markdown/tibet-release.1.md

 Performs the steps necessary to tag a release-ready git codebase.

-The release process consists of several steps to sanity check the current repository followed by a number of steps which work to build a releasable version, tag it, commit it, and merge/push it to master.
+The release process consists of several steps to sanity check the project followed by a number of steps which work to verify a releasable version, tag it, commit it, and merge/push it to the target release branch.

 Before proceeding this command will: